melizalab/cr-pr-adults/docs/rivanna.md

 ## Rivanna:

 A number of analyses can take a long time to run and benefit greatly from using a high-performance computing cluster.
-These instructions are for the UVA HPC cluster but should be possible to adapt to other systems using SLURM.
+These instructions are for the UVA HPC cluster but should be possible to adapt to other systems that use SLURM.
 Some of the top-level module dependencies may have changed, but the code should still run if they are updated.

-Note that you will need to rsync the `build` directory to the HPC cluster, as the batch jobs expect the spike response or behavioral data to be there.
+Note that if you do preprocessing on another machine, you need to copy the `build` directory to the HPC cluster, and then copy it back to your main analysis machine.

 ### Setup